 When concluding the cover letter, make sure to thank the employer for taking the time to read your cover letter and for considering your application for the job role.

 We hope that you can use some of these insights to help you improve your cover letter.
-Whether you are applying to one of our volunteer projects or you have already been and are now applying for jobs we wish you the best of luck.
+Whether you are applying to one of our volunteer abroad programs or you have already been and are now applying for jobs we wish you the best of luck.

 Ask us about our career development opportunities and graduate jobs.
 Talk to other graduates on our forums and attend one of our talks close to you.